-4. All activities for which the faculty sponsor is paid a stipend must be approved by the Superintendent /Designee in advance.
+4. All activities for which the faculty sponsor of a co-curricular organization or monitor of a non-curricular organization is paid a stipend must be approved by the Superintendent /Designee in advance.

-5. In those activities where faculty supervision is not a clearly defined student need, it may be appropriate for the principal to appoint adult supervisors who are neither faculty members nor employees of the school system.
-The principal retains overall responsibility for the selection of the sponsor and for monitoring the activities under nonschool adult supervision.
-In such cases these sponsors would not be eligible for stipend benefit from the School Division.

-6. The scheduling of the student activity program is a function of the individual school.
-Schools with a large number of students transported by bus may find it necessary to schedule most extracurricular activities during the school day.
+5. The scheduling of the student activity program is a function of the individual school.
+Schools with a large number of students transported by bus may find it necessary to schedule most activities during the school day.
 Other schools, serving communities of high population concentration, may decide that afterschool student activities are better suited to their total population.

-7. The principal may refuse to permit a student to participate in an extracurricular activity if the student has an unexcused absence on the same day as the activity.
+6. The principal may refuse to permit a student to participate in an extracurricular activity if the student has an unexcused absence on the same day as the activity.

-8. Student organizations shall comply with the purchasing policy of the School Division and may not extend the credit of the School Division.

-9. The factor of cost should not determine a student's participation in any activity or membership in any organization.
+7. The factor of cost should not determine a student's participation in any activity or membership in any organization.